Hello Runners!

 Monday 11 November — Remembrance Day Run (9 miles, or exit early at any of the many tube stops close to the route)

 Head down Circus Road and cross Grove End Rd to Hall Rd.
 Remember Davies the dental surgeon at the corner of Hamilton Terrace.
 Run down the hill to the Sutherland roundabout, taking the left after the Warrington Pub onto Warrington Crescent.
 Keep an eye out to the left for the five tudor style houses on your left — this is the site of the WW1 bombing.
 Carry on down Warrington Crescent, past the Warwick Avenue Tube Station until you reach the bridge over the canal — and picture those incredible “Idle Women” making their way in narrowboats carrying crucial war supplies from London to the industrial north and back again.
 Straight on to the tunnel that goes under the Westway, then over the curving metal pedestrian bridge to run alongside Paddington Station.
-You’ll pass a Paddington Bear statue on your right — a reminder of those young evacuees
+You’ll pass a Paddington Bear statue on your right — a reminder of those young evacuees.

 Keep Paddington Station to your right as you leave the canal area, cross Praed St, cross Sussex Gardens and continue straight down London St until you come to a small roundabout with a Fuller’s pub ahead on the left.
 Turn left in front of the pub onto Strathearn Pl, right onto Clarendon Pl, and cross at the zebra crossing into Hyde Park, which would have had a very different feel during the two wars.
 Cross N Carriage Dr, the sandy horse trail and the hard path paralleling it, and then take the SECOND angled path to the left to head towards the eastern edge of Hyde Park — the goal is to get to the corner we always exit the park from onto Hyde Park Corner.
 There are a few path options but as long as you angle left here you will eventually end up in familiar territory.